Man who died in Whangamatā crash named

-The man who died following a crash in Whangamatā last week has been named as 35-year-old Joshua Nathan Warburton from Whangamatā.
+The man who died after a crash in Whangamatā last week has been named as 35-year-old Joshua Nathan Warburton, of Whangamatā.

-NZME reported last week a vehicle went into a creek on Port Rd in Whangamatā about 11.40pm on September 27.
+NZME reported last week a vehicle went into a creek in Port Rd in Whangamatā about 11.40pm on September 27.
 The driver was found dead.

-The crash was one of three fatal crashes in the wider region last Wednesday night.
+It was one of three fatal crashes in the region last Wednesday night.

-A motorcyclist died in a crash on Hamurana Rd, near Rotorua, just before 7pm.
+A motorcyclist died in a crash in Hamurana Rd near Rotorua shortly before 7pm.

 Police were then called to a two-vehicle crash on State Highway 5 at Tapapa about 8.50pm.